 In 2016, Mission College was designated a “Hispanic Serving Institution” (HSI) by the U.S. Department of Education for the second time in its history.
-This designation is awarded to colleges and universities that serve a Hispanic/Latinx student population of at least 25%.
+This designation is granted to colleges and universities that serve a Hispanic/Latinx student population of at least 25%.

 The HSI STEMLink Project is a five-year, $5.4M federal grant aimed at strengthening college enrollment and completion of Hispanic/Latinx students and students who are economically disadvantaged, with a focus in the Science, Technology, Engineering, and Mathematics (STEM) fields.
 Primary activities of the grant include:

 - Activities for local high school students (i.e. Summer Camps)

 - Direct outreach to Hispanic/Latinx high school students and their families

 - Summer Research Poster Symposium

 Each summer, the STEMLink Project provides students the unique opportunity to participate in paid STEM research with faculty from Mission College and local four-year universities.

 Watch the recording of the live event here.